waku-org/pm/README.md

 Handled by insight team

-**Weekly**: Report progress on each **active** _Epic_ per subteam.
+**Weekly**: Report progress on each **active** _Epic_ or _Task_ per subteam.

-Every Friday, all team members must add a comment to the _Epic_ GH issue they own and worked on the past week or planned to work on next week.
+Every Friday, all team members must add a comment to the GH issues they own and worked on the past week or planned to work on next week.

+If work is done on several _Tasks_ related to the same _Epic_, team member is free to do their weekly update in common parent issue.

 The comment must have the following MarkDown format: